dazet/piper/README.md

 }
 ```

-#### Filtering pipe
+#### Transforming pipe

-Kind of pipe that filters input and returns the same object or modified object of the same type.
+Kind of pipe returns the same object or modified object of the same type.

 Example:
 ```php